A Sliced Learning Framework for Online Disturbance Identification in Quadrotor SO(3) Attitude Control: Experimental Validation

-During simulation, the desired direction was maintained $\bm{\vec{b}}_{1\bm{d}}(t):=(1,0,0)^{\top}$.
-Since the scope of this work is attitude control, we assigned a fixed target altitude for the quadrotor take-off, without setting any horizontal position commands.
-The quadrotor started from rest on the ground with zero initial attitude and angular velocity errors.
-The weights of the neural network were initialized to zero and the estimated inertia feature vector was initialized to $\bm{\bar{J}}^{\text{vec}}(0)=10^{-2}(1,2,2)^{\top}~\mathrm{kg}\mathrm{m}^{2}$.
+During simulation, the desired heading direction was maintained $\bm{\vec{b}}_{1\bm{d}}(t):=(1,0,0)^{\top}$.
+We assigned a fixed target altitude for the quadrotor take-off, without setting any horizontal position commands.
 To assess the effect of the SANM module in isolation, we performed a controlled comparison between the proposed method (SANM on) and the baseline controller (SANM off), where all experimental settings and control parameters were kept identical except for the activation of SANM.
-The comparative results are presented in Fig.~\ref{Experiment1}.
-The values of the estimated inertia and disturbance features identified online by SANM are shown in Fig.~\ref{Experiment1_NN}.
-These results empirically support the theoretical claim presented in \textbf{\textit{Proposition 1}}.
+The comparative results are presented in Fig.~\ref{Physics-simulation}.
+The values of the estimated inertia and disturbance features identified online by SANM are shown in Fig.~\ref{Physics-simulation_NN}.
+These results empirically validate the $\mathbf{SE}(3)$-\textbf{\textit{Compatibility}}.